MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 The Azure Information Protection team regularly updates the Azure Information Protection client for fixes and new functionality.

 You can download the latest general availability release version and the current preview version (if available) from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog (category: **Azure Information Protection**).
-This inclusion in the catalog means that you can upgrade the client by using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.
+After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog with a **Classification** of **Updates** and a **Products** name of **Microsoft Azure Information Protection Client**.

 For more information, see [Upgrading and maintaining the Azure Information Protection client](client-admin-guide.md#upgrading-and-maintaining-the-azure-information-protection-client).